Lost, found and stolen property

-Rather than calling the police immediately, first contact any places where you may have left it, such as a bus depot or taxi company.
+Rather than calling the police immediately, contact any places where you may have left it first, such as a bus depot or taxi company.

-If you still can’t find your property, fill out a lost property form online (you must have an email address).
+If you still can’t find your property, fill out a lost property form online.
 You’ll receive an email within 48 hours with your police reference number.

 Only use this form if you:

 - have an email address

 - have lost no more than 10 items